director: Ani Vaseva

-The performances is dedicated to the life and art of Hoffmann.
-To the romantic demons, the beautiful and the ugly, the uncanny, the technique and the poetry.
+This performance is dedicated to the life and art of E.T.A.
+Hoffmann.
+To the Romantic demons, to the beautiful and the ugly, to the uncanny, to technology and poetry.
 “Hoffmann is a writer of what should be and not of what is.”

 E.T.A.
 Hoffman is a strange and unusual figure.
-Unusual for the history of literature in general, but also for its own time and for the literary direction to which it belongs.
-If most of the great romantic authors - Byron, Shelley, Blake, Coleridge, Pushkin, Lermontov, Novalis, Tick - turn to the fantastic as a sublime substitute for reality, Hoffman invents a new form of the fantastic: grotesque, funny, mixing everyday reality with an eccentric imaginary world, but no less extraordinary and, most importantly, no less exciting and desirable.
-Hoffmann's fantasy is paradoxical and inexplicable.
-It brings together contradictory, often mutually exclusive phenomena.
-Nowhere does the author bother to explain to the kind reader how these incompatible elements are combined - an approach that later became central to Gogol's work, which in his story Nose nowhere tells the reader how the nose wears an overcoat, walks, speaks, enters a church, and serves.
-The mechanical occupies Hoffmann as an inorganic likeness of organics, which is more interesting, entertaining and valuable than organics - Hoffmann's automata and dolls are masterfully crafted, but startle with their rudeness and rhythmicity, revealing them as inanimate, menacing nature.
-They are both scary and wonderful.
-Ordinary animals rarely appear in Hoffmann`s works - Hoffmann's animals are magicians, philosophers or even humans - Archivist Lindhorst in The Golden Pot is a salamander, and his daughter Serpentine is a snake (of course, it is not clear how everyone communicates with Lindhorst as a human being, who has an important service, or how the student Anselmus is in love with a snake).
-The pathos and pomp of Hoffmann's contemporaries are lacking in his works, but the latter introduce an ironic attitude characteristic of the modern alienated world: an irony we will find later in Gogol and Dostoevsky, in Poe and Baudelaire.
+Unusual for the history of literature in general, but also for his own time and for the literary current to which he belonged.
+Whereas most of the great Romantic authors – Byron, Shelley, Blake, Coleridge, Pushkin, Lermontov, Novalis, Tieck – turned to the fantastic as a sublime substitute for reality, Hoffman invented a new form of the fantastic: grotesque, funny, mixing everyday reality with an eccentric imaginary world, but no less extraordinary and, most importantly, no less exciting and desirable.
+The fantastic in Hoffmann’s fiction is paradoxical and inexplicable.
+It brings together contradictory, often mutually exclusive, phenomena.
+Nowhere does the author bother to explain to the kind reader how these incompatible elements are combined – an approach that later became central to Gogol’s work.

-The significance of Hoffmann's work for modern theater in this case is key.
-Not only ballet, operetta, and opera of the nineteenth century were obliged to Hoffman; some of the revolutionary theater directors of the early twentieth century were directly inspired by his work.
-Tairov puts Hoffmann's "Princess Brambilla," and Hoffmann influences Vsevolod Meyerhold, among whose favorite authors he is.
-This interest makes possible the hypothesis of a connection between Meyerhold's method of biomechanics and Hoffmann's automata, as well as Freud's idea of the automatism of the unconscious, exploited artistically by surrealism.
+The significance of Hoffmann’s work for modern theatre in this respect is key.
+Not only ballet, operetta, and opera of the nineteenth century owed much to Hoffmann; some of the revolutionary theatre directors of the early twentieth century were directly inspired by his work.
+Tairov staged Hoffmann’s Prinzessin Brambilla; Hoffmann also influenced Vsevolod Meyerhold, among whose favourite authors he was.
+This interest makes possible the hypothesis of a connection between Meyerhold’s method of biomechanics and Hoffmann’s automata, as well as between the uncanny in Hoffman’s work and Freud’s idea of the automatism of the unconscious, exploited artistically by Surrealism.